apptainer/singularity-userdocs/endpoint.rst

-enabling its users to `Create <https://cloud.sylabs.io/builder>`_, `Secure <https://cloud.sylabs.io/keystore?sign=true>`_, and `Share <https://cloud.sylabs.io/library/guide#create>`_ their container images with others.With the latest development of the ``remote`` command, you can now configure Singularity to point to a specific instance of the Cloud services, enabling access to a private Container Library, Remote Builder and Key Store.
+enabling its users to `Create <https://cloud.sylabs.io/builder>`_, `Secure <https://cloud.sylabs.io/keystore?sign=true>`_, and `Share <https://cloud.sylabs.io/library/guide#create>`_ their container images with others.
+With the development of the ``remote`` command, you can now configure Singularity to point to a specific instance of the Cloud services, enabling access to a private Container Library, Remote Builder and Key Store.
 The remote command group manages these endpoints.
 The configurations are usually